 Respondent burden can occur at any point in the respondent journey, for example from the point of receiving communications through to completing the survey itself.

 It is possible to reduce burden at every touchpoint by developing the survey experience to be user-centred.
-Researchers at the Office for National Statistics (L. Wilson and E. Dickinson) have distilled their user-centred design knowledge and approaches into a ‘User-Centred Design Survey Framework’ (UCDSF).
-The UCDSF aims to combat the ‘errors of measurement’ and ‘errors of representation’.
+Researchers, L. Wilson and E. Dickinson, at the Office for National Statistics have distilled their user-centred design knowledge and approaches into a ‘Respondent Centred Design Framework’ (RCDF) (L. Wilson and E. Dickinson, 2021).
+The RCDF aims to combat the ‘errors of measurement’ and ‘errors of representation’.